 And there is permanent alimony.
 According to Florida Statute §61.08, “Permanent alimony may be awarded to provide for the needs and necessities of life as they were established during the marriage of the parties for a party who lacks the financial ability to meet his or her needs and necessities of life following a dissolution of marriage.

-Approaching the issue of alimony from both the payor and payee sides requires a trusted partner who understands the interplay between every important issue in the life of a marriage.
+Approaching the issue from both the payor and payee sides requires a trusted partner who understands the interplay between every important issue in the life of a marriage.
 Hunter Law will work closely with you to determine an arrangement that meets your needs and positions you to build a happy, fulfilling life after divorce.
 In Florida, alimony modification is possible depending on the circumstances.